 Fyffes uses our Standard to verify how the labour provider recruits and treats the workers.
 We look for ‘Right to Work’ compliance and inspect how the provider checks for signs of Modern Day Slavery, e.g. duplicate bank accounts, retention of passports etc. During 2020 Fyffes kept in regular contact with our labour providers and we did not onboard any new labour providers.
 In the UK, Fyffes ripening centres are also Business Partners of Stronger Together and have implemented its guidelines.
 Staff from the UK Head Office and ripening centres have attended workshops to stay informed of developments in the Modern Day Slavery sphere.

 In addition, 100% of Fyffes ripening facilities were subject to SMETA audits during the year.

 Non-compliance is taken very seriously by Fyffes.
 If such non-compliances occur, we take remedial action to contain, address and resolve the situation quickly.
 Fyffes will always first seek a viable remediation strategy with suppliers, however, such corrective action can lead to the termination of a commercial agreement with Fyffes.
 In 2020, Fyffes suspended one supplier with poor results to encourage them to improve their compliance.
 Once the supplier had reached a satisfactory level of compliance, we recommenced buying from this supplier.

-Fyffes is also the largest supplier of certified Fairtrade bananas in Europe and we have a significant number of Fairtrade melons distributed in the United-States.
+Fyffes is also the largest supplier of certified Fairtrade bananas in Europe and we have a significant number of Fairtrade melons distributed in the United States.
 Fairtrade-certified farms are audited under the Fairtrade standards which incorporate a holistic blend of social, economic and environmental criteria.
 The standards contain both core requirements and development requirements aimed at improvements that benefit producers and their communities.

-This statement was approved by the Fyffes Limited Board of Directors on 24 June 2020.
+This statement was approved by the Fyffes Limited Board of Directors on 30 March 2021.